About Your Visit

 Starting Allergen Immunotherapy

 For patients who have consented during their visit to begin allergen immunotherapy, your prescription(s) will be made on the next upcoming mix date.
-Once serum is mixed, you will receive a message in your portal that your serum has been prepared.
-Once you receive this message and have also filled your prescription for your epinephrine autoinjector, you may begin scheduling through the portal or by phone.
+Once serum is mixed, you will receive a text message that your serum has been prepared.
+Once you receive this message and have also filled your prescription for your epinephrine autoinjector, you may begin scheduling through Klara or on the practice website.
 Please wait until you receive this message before you begin scheduling to ensure that your serum is ready.

-For patients who make their decision to begin allergy shots after their visit, please contact our office via phone or through the portal to let us know.
+For patients who make their decision to begin allergy shots after their visit, please contact our office via text message.
 We will then send you a consent form, and once we receive your signed consent in return, we will prepare your allergy shot prescription(s).
-If we have not yet ordered epinephrine for you, we will do so at that time, and send you an allergy action plan in your portal.
+If we have not yet ordered epinephrine for you, we will do so at that time.